aws-samples/istio-on-eks/modules/04-security/peer-authentication/README.md

     Signature Algorithm: sha256WithRSAEncryption
     ...
 ```
+<br/><br/>

-## Mutual TLS Enforcement Modes
+## Mutual TLS Enforcement Modes in Istio

+Now that certificate management is configured properly, we can move on to the Istio configuration.
 This section will demonstrate the steps needed to validate and enforce Mutual Transport Layer Security (mTLS) for peer authentication between workloads.

+### Change default Istio Permissive configuration to Strict

 By default, Istio will use mTLS for all workloads with proxies configured, however it will also allow plain text.
 When the `X-Forwarded-Client-Cert` header is present in the request, Istio will use mTLS, and when it is missing, it implies that the requests are in plain text.